 Who Should Perform Eyelid Skin Cancer Reconstruction Surgery?

 An oculoplastic surgeon, who is a member of American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), is someone who is a board certified ophthalmologist who has completed additional 2-year fellowship training in cosmetic and reconstructive plastic surgery of the eyelids, orbits (eye socket), lacrimal system( tearing system) and surrounding structures.
-Dr. Taban is triple board certified by American Board of Cosmetic Surgery (ABCS), American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), and American Academy of Ophthalmology (AAO).
+Dr. Taban is double board certified by American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS), American Academy of Ophthalmology (AAO) and a diplomat of American Board of Cosmetic Surgery (ABCS).
 Dr. Taban is an oculoplastic surgeon with expertise in eyelid skin cancer reconstruction surgery in Beverly Hills and Santa Barbara.

 Before and After Eyelid Reconstruction